Examinations 2021 – 2022

 Please find the following documents from the Joint Council for Qualifications, summarising the rules for examinations and for coursework and controlled assessments at the bottom of this page.
 These are vital for all candidates and are displayed in exam rooms.
 All candidates must be aware of the information in these.

 Your child’s teachers will also be giving him/her more detailed class and personalised guidance about each subject.
 Please do not hesitate to contact teachers using the student contact, or contact your child’s form teacher.
-The Exams Officer is Mrs Amanda Kilby, who can be contacted via email (email@example.com) or by telephone on 01392 204600.
+The Exams Officer can be contacted via email (email@example.com) or by telephone on 01392 204600.

 Access arrangements are agreed and processed at the start of the course.
 Access arrangements put in place must reflect the support given to a candidate in School and has to be their ‘normal way of working’.
 A history of support and provision has to be evidenced by the School.